dhutapratama/docs/authentication.md

 <a name="introduction"></a>
 ## Introduction

 Many web applications provide a way for their users to authenticate with the application and "login".
 Implementing this feature in web applications can be a complex and potentially risky endeavor.
-For this reason, Laravel strives to give you the tools you need to implement authentication quickly, securely, and easily.
+For this reason, Lets strives to give you the tools you need to implement authentication quickly, securely, and easily.

-At its core, Laravel's authentication facilities are made up of "guards" and "providers".
+At its core, Lets's authentication facilities are made up of "guards" and "providers".
 Guards define how users are authenticated for each request.
-For example, Laravel ships with a `session` guard which maintains state using session storage and cookies.
+For example, Lets ships with a `session` guard which maintains state using session storage and cookies.

 Providers define how users are retrieved from your persistent storage.
-Laravel ships with support for retrieving users using [Eloquent](/docs/{{version}}/eloquent) and the database query builder.
+Lets ships with support for retrieving users using [Eloquent](/docs/{{version}}/eloquent) and the database query builder.
 However, you are free to define additional providers as needed for your application.

 Your application's authentication configuration file is located at `config/auth.php`.
-This file contains several well-documented options for tweaking the behavior of Laravel's authentication services.
+This file contains several well-documented options for tweaking the behavior of Lets's authentication services.

 > **Note**
 > Guards and providers should not be confused with "roles" and "permissions".
 To learn more about authorizing user actions via permissions, please refer to the [authorization](/docs/{{version}}/authorization) documentation.